The Stolperstein of Käte Rogalli, Berlin.

-Käte Rogalli is not the first trans woman to be commemorated with a Stolperstein.
-However, she is the first to have her real name – not her deadname (name given to her at birth) – engraved.
+Käte Rogalli is not the first trans woman honored with a Stolperstein, but she is the first to have her true name – not her birth name – inscribed.

-The stumble stone was laid on August 31, 2023 in front of where she lived on Hagelberger Straße in Kreuzberg.
+The stumbling stone was placed on August 31st, 2023, in front of her former residence on Hagelberger Straße in Kreuzberg.
+This is Käte Rogalli’s story.

 Who Is Käte Rogalli?

-However, in the middle of the 1920’s she got in touch with Institut für Sexualwissenschaft (Institute for Sexual Science), where founder Magnus Hirschfeld researched gender and sexuality.
+During the mid-1920s, she connected with the Institut für Sexualwissenschaft (Institute for Sexual Science), an organization led by Magnus Hirschfeld that focused on groundbreaking research into gender and sexuality.

 Hirshfeld and Paragraf 175

-This was of great importance in Germany at the time, as the infamous Paragraph 175 of the penal code prohibited male prostitution and men from having sexual intercourse with each other.
+This held significant importance in Germany at the time, as the notorious Paragraph 175 of the penal code criminalized male prostitution and sex between men.

 Forced to Wear Men’s Clothes

-Society changed radically when Hitler and the Nazis took power in Germany in 1933.
-Among other things, the Nazi regime changed Paragraph 175 so that minor offenses were enough to be arrested and convicted.
-And the punishment was increased to five years in prison – that was, internment in a concentration camp.
+Society underwent drastic changes when Hitler and the Nazis rose to power in Germany in 1933.
+One major shift was the alteration of Paragraph 175, making even minor offenses grounds for arrest and conviction.
+The penalty was increased to up to five years in prison – internment in concentration camps.

-This had a huge impact on trans women like Käte.
-In 1936, she was arrested by the Gestapo and had her transvestite certificate revoked.
-She was also forced to wear men’s clothes and thus considered a gay man by the Nazis.
-Shortly after, she was arrested again for wearing women’s clothes.
+This had a profound effect on trans women like Käte.
+In 1936, she was detained by the Gestapo, who revoked her transvestite certificate.
+Forced to wear men’s clothing, she was misclassified by the Nazis as a gay man.
+Not long after, she faced arrest again for defying these restrictions and wearing women’s attire.

 Committed to an Infamous Aktion T4 Institution

-Here Käte was interned for a little over a year until 1938, when she was again taken to court and sentenced to two years of forced labor building the so-called Ostmarkstraße in eastern Bavaria.
+Käte remained interned for just over a year until 1938, when she faced trial once more and received a two-year sentence of forced labor, tasked with constructing the so-called Ostmarkstraße in eastern Bavaria.

-Upon her release, Käte returned to Berlin and moved into the address on Hagelberger Straße.
-Only a year later, she was arrested again, found ‘insane’ in court and committed to the psychiatric institution Wittenauer Heilstätten – today Karl-Bonhoeffer-Nervenklinik – in northern Berlin.
+After her release, Käte returned to Berlin and settled on Hagelberger Straße.
+A year later, she was arrested again, declared ‘insane’ by the court, and sent to the Wittenauer Heilstätten psychiatric hospital, now known as Karl-Bonhoeffer-Nervenklinik, in northern Berlin.

-Suddenly, Käte was a patient in one of these infamous institutions.
-Two years later, she allegedly died by suicide by hanging herself in a toilet at the institution because there was no prospect of release.
-That’s the official cause of death.
+Käte unexpectedly became a patient in one of these notorious institutions.
+Two years later, she was said to have died by suicide, reportedly hanging herself in a bathroom due to the hopelessness of ever being released.
+Suicide was the official explanation of her death.

-Nonetheless, Käte died in the custody of the National Socialists on April 11, 1943.
+Käte passed away while in the custody of the Nazis on April 11, 1943.

-80 years later, she became the first transgender to receive a Stolperstein with her real name engraved on it.
+Eighty years later, she made history as the first transgender individual to be honored with a Stolperstein bearing her true name.

 Where: